Request a Paternity or Family Relationship Test

 - You can check the fees on the Ministry of Health's services price list (service code L1133)

-The appointment can be made as part of a legal proceeding only and includes the following steps:
+An appointment to get tested can be made as part of a legal proceeding only and includes the following steps:

 - Get a court order to perform the tests

-- Contact a testing laboratory to obtain a price quote
+- Contact an authorized laboratory to obtain a price quote

 - Make an appointment for testing

-- Fax the court order for testing to the Forensic Biology Laboratory to 03-5127835
+- Fax the court order for testing to the Forensic Biology Laboratory at 03-5127835

 Which labs can do the testing